robenkleene/audio-references/ableton-live/ableton-live.md

 - Just freeze the track and it will be a `wav` file in the project folder, that you can copy somewhere else to save.

+## Simpler

+- When in slice mode, the slices start at C1.